solvaholic/solvaholic.github.io/_posts/2017-10-30-rsyslog-or-syslog-ng.md

 You could aggregate all their logged events with [rsyslog](http://www.rsyslog.com/) or [syslog-ng](https://syslog-ng.org/), then filter, parse, and report on them.
 Maybe they're interesting enough to deserve interactive visualizations like you can build with [Kibana](https://www.elastic.co/products/kibana).

-To start with, though, have a peek at [syslog-ng](https://syslog-ng.org/) and [rsyslog](http://www.rsyslog.com/)...
+To start with, though, have a peek at [syslog-ng](https://syslog-ng.org/) and [rsyslog](http://www.rsyslog.com/).

 <!--more-->

-# How do syslog-ng and rsyslog compare?
+## How do syslog-ng and rsyslog compare?

 Both [rsyslog](http://www.rsyslog.com/) and [syslog-ng](https://syslog-ng.org/) servers will accept `syslog` events on the network.
 Both support, via plugins, various outputs (for example write to files, database, or queues), filters, and text transformations.

 If you're new to log aggregation, like I am, it could be hard to choose one to start with.
 Even when you look down the road to, for example, interactive visualizations and machine learning, you'll see ways to do what you want with both syslog-ng and rsyslog.

 While I explored both projects I figured I'd put my hands on them.
-And, of course, I took notes...
+Here are my notes...

-# Install the current release
+## Install the current release

 I prefer to muck about with disposable Linux containers.